movidius/ncsdk/docs/tools/check.md

 See also| [mvNCCompile](compile.md), [mvNCProfile](profile.md), [TensorFlow™ Info](../TensorFlowUsage.md)

 ## Overview
-This command line tool compiles the provided network, runs the network on the connected Intel® Movidius™ Neural Compute Stick (Intel® Movidius™ NCS), and creates a text/HTML profiling output.
-The profiling data contains layer-by-layer stats about the performance of the input network.
-This is very helpful in determining how much time is spent on each layer, and is helpful in determining changes to the network to improve the total inference time for a network on the Intel Movidius NCS.
+This command line tool checks the results for an inference on the connected Intel® Movidius™ Neural Compute Stick (Intel® Movidius™ NCS) vs. the caffe results on the host computer for the provided network.

-The weights file is not required when profiling a network to determine bottlenecks.

 ## Syntax